 Furthermore, DFF expects that applications to the fund comply with the administrating institution's implementation of the recommendations by the Committee on Guidelines for International Research and Innovation Collaboration (URIS).
-The administrating institution's management confirms this by signing the budget confirmation, which must be attached to the application (see section 4.3.8 for further information).
+The administrating institution's management confirms this by signing the budget confirmation, which must be attached to the application (see section 4.3.9 for further information).
+Due to Russia's invasion of Ukraine, DFF does not accept applications from applicants or with participants employed at Russian or Belarussian institutions, or applications encompassing research activities in Russia or Belarus as of 22 March 2022.